Handsome-Zheng/Handsome-Zheng.github.io/index.md

 ---

 # Welcome to My Portfolio
-I am a Mechanical Engineering student at Columbia University, passionate about AI, Robotics, and Machine Learning.

 ## About Me
-- Experience in CAD (SolidWorks, Fusion 360)
-- Research in Automated Foosball, ECMO, and HV Enclosures
-- Robotics (VEXU, Combat Robotics, FSAE)
+My Name is Handsome Zheng, a current Sophomore studying Mechanical Engineering with a minor in Computer Science at Columbia University.

+I am a driven and passionate sophomore currently pursuing a degree in Mechanical Engineering with a minor in Computer Science.
+With a strong interest in AI, Robotics, and Machine Learning, I am eager to explore how cutting-edge technology can transform the world.
+My academic journey is complemented by hands-on experience in CAD (Computer-Aided Design), machining parts, and building engineering projects.

+I love to work in team environments where collaboration, communication, and problem-solving are key.
+Outside of engineering, I enjoy art, working out, and traveling, which I believe all contribute to my creativity, well-being, and adaptability

 ## Projects
 - **[Automated Foosball Table](#projects/FoosballResearch.md)** – AI & ML-based foosball-playing robot.